 Certain areas of Bartlesville along the Caney River and its major tributaries are subject to flooding and have flooded in the recent past.
-Because of this, the City of Bartlesville maintains an aggressive storm water management program, participating in the National Flood Insurance Program and requiring approval of any construction inside the City’s floodplains.
+Because of this, the City of Bartlesville maintains an aggressive storm water management program, participating in the National Flood Insurance Program and requiring Floodplain Development Permit approval through the Engineering Department for any construction inside the City’s floodplains.

 White Rose Cemetery

 The mission of White Rose Cemetery is “to commemorate lives lived in surroundings of beauty and tranquility that provide comfort and inspiration to the bereaved and the public.”